-On March 4, 2021, we entered into a Collaboration Agreement with Tallac Therapeutics pursuant to which we expect to jointly develop, manufacture, and commercialize a novel class of cancer immunotherapeutics.
+In March 2021, we entered into a Collaboration Agreement with Tallac Therapeutics pursuant to which we expect to jointly develop, manufacture, and commercialize a novel class of cancer immunotherapeutics.
 The collaboration builds on our expertise in developing therapies that block the CD47 checkpoint pathway and expands our immuno-oncology pipeline.
 Together with Tallac Therapeutics, we will leverage our respective scientific and technical expertise to advance an anti-SIRPα antibody conjugated to a Toll-like receptor 9 agonist for targeted activation of both the innate and adaptive immune systems.
-We and Tallac Therapeutics will share equally in the cost and expenses of research and development and any profit or loss.
+We and Tallac Therapeutics will share equally in the cost and expenses of R&D and any profit or loss.
+In connection with this Collaboration Agreement, we recorded \$7.8 and \$2.8 million in R&D costs in the years ended December 31, 2022 and 2021, respectively.